Light has not been seen in 1 Phish shows.

 "Light" continued to shine brightly in 2010.
 All five versions from the early summer tour were well-played with 6/22/10 (absolutely thrilling before being cut off prematurely by "46 Days") and 7/1/10 (featuring a rare return to the lyrics) topping the list.
 Both were overshadowed, though, by the 8/7/10 "Light" which included a jam that would have been completely at home in a mid-'90s version of "Bowie."
 Fall 2010 versions tended towards sparser, more percussive journeys (see 10/19/10 and 10/26/10).
 The 10/26/10 version, in particular (from a show that contains an embarrassment of riches), stands out as the most interesting of the bunch.
 Though 2011 was, oddly, a comparatively unadventurous year for "Light," the 8/9/11 version that emerged from the depths of nearby Lake Tahoe is a true monster and should not be missed.
 Both 7/3/11 and 8/15/11 also contain a few twists and turns and are worth seeking out.

 After a relatively dim 2011, “Light” is shining much brighter in 2012.
 The renditions from 6/16/12 and 6/23/12 are not only among the best the band has played, but among the best jams from what many consider one of Phish’s strongest tours of the 3.0 era.
 The 6/16/12 version from Bader Field weaves in and out of “Manteca” and is infused with “Crosseyed and Painless” quotes before building to a glorious peak.
 The 6/23/12 Star Lake version featured a jam that ran the gamut from themes that recalled the SBIX “Storage Jam” to bouncy, melodic playing.
-As the band continues to feature "Light" as the improvisational centerpiece of so many shows, one can't help but think a 1.21 gigawatt performance is lurking around the corner.
+The second leg of the tour featured 1.21 gigawatt versions on 8/19/12 (building to a furious peak before segueing into “Sally”) and 9/1/12 (culminating in what can only be described as among the most magnificent jams Phish has ever performed).

 Finally, any discussion of “Light” would be incomplete without mentioning the studio version that many consider to be the highlight of Joy, featuring Mike channeling John Entwistle, in providing some meaty, beaty, big and bouncy bass runs.